matisandacz/game-of-life-tdd/README.txt

-How to run the project?

-On localhost, type npm start.
+'npm start' run the project in your local machine.

-To run tests with Jest, type npm test
+'npm test' to run tests with JEST.